 Residents and faculty are active in research and regularly attend national and international meetings such as RSNA, ARRS, AUR, SIR, and CIRSE among others.
 There are ample opportunities for research during residency with many enthusiastic faculty and medical students from our affiliated medical school, Cooper Medical School of Rowan University.
 Some of our residents play an active role in local and national radiology societies.

-Cooper University Hospital is located along the Delaware River in Camden, New Jersey.
-Many of our residents reside in Philadelphia, which is home to museums, professional sports teams, active nightlife and some of the best restaurants in the country.
+Many of us live in Philadelphia which is home to museums, professional sports teams, active nightlife, and some of the best restaurants in the country.
 The PATCO subway system allows for a 10-15 minute commute to the hospital from Philadelphia and New Jersey.
-Alternatively, some residents choose to live in Camden's waterfront apartments or in the enterprising suburbs.
+Some residents live in Camden's waterfront apartments or in the neighboring suburbs.

 Congratulations on choosing one of the most challenging and rewarding subspecialties in medicine!
 We invite you to apply to our residency program and look forward to meeting you when you interview.
 Please do not hesitate to reach out to us if you would like to learn more about our program.
 Good luck to each of you!

 Chief Residents - 2023-2024